 b.
 You are about to lose your home to foreclosure and have no other way to bring it current.
 A chapter 13 case will allow you to spread the amount you are behind over 3-5 years and stop the foreclosure.

 c.
 You have a car that is worth much less than you owe on it and/or that is about to be repossessed.
-The chapter 13 will stop the repossession and allow you to pay the market value of the car over 3-5 years at a reduced interest rate (in most cases) if you purchased the car more than 2.5 years ago.
+Chapter 13 will stop the repossession and allow you to pay the market value of the car over 3-5 years at a reduced interest rate (in most cases) if you purchased the car more than 2.5 years ago.

 e.
 You feel the need to pay something back to your creditors and have a steady income.

-There are a number of ways a person doesn't “qualify” to file a chapter 7 Bankruptcy or a chapter 13 Bankruptcy, but it is important to understand that even if you qualify for either, the choice you make could be a difficult one.
+There are a number of ways a person doesn't “qualify” to file a chapter 7 bankruptcy or a chapter 13 bankruptcy, but it is important to understand that even if you qualify for either, the choice you make could be a difficult one.
 An experienced Arizona Bankruptcy Attorney can help to make sure all of the issues are considered before making such an important decision.

 The most common situations that prevent a person from qualifying to file a chapter 7 Bankruptcy are:

 a.
-Failed Means Test – Bankruptcy Law requires that each filer is “means tested”.
+Failed Means Test – Bankruptcy Law requires that each filer is “means-tested”.
 In order to pass the test your disposable income after subtracting certain expenses and debt payments must result in less than a specific amount payable to your creditors over 5 years.
 This test can be complex in some cases and planning is often involved.
-If you fail it, you can't file a chapter 7 bankruptcy UNLESS the majority of your debt is business or tax related.
+If you fail it, you can't file a chapter 7 bankruptcy UNLESS the majority of your debt is business or tax-related.

 b.
 Filed a Previous Bankruptcy – If you filed a chapter 7 bankruptcy within the last 8 years and received a Discharge you can't file another.
 If you filed a Chapter 13 within the last 6 years and received a Discharge you can't file a Chapter 7 Bankruptcy.